-By making small changes to support healthy production and elimination of hormones within the body, it is possible to clear your skin.
+Making small changes to support healthy production and elimination of hormones within the body makes it possible to clear your skin.

-There is no silver bullet for everyone, but by getting your diet right, being prescribed a well thought out hormonal treatment plan, and managing your microbiome, it is possible to balance your hormones.
+Whilst there is no silver bullet for everyone, a well thought out hormonal treatment plan, and managing your microbiome, it is possible to balance your hormones.

 Treating hormonal acne

 A hormonal imbalance is predominantly influenced by 5a Reductase.

 These enzymes are far-reaching and affect many conditions related to hair growth and hair loss, sebaceous secretions, and potential keratinisation – the key protein that makes up the outer layer of skin.